top of page

 If immunity benefits from movement, the brain might benefit even more.
 A large-scale meta-analysis of 266,000 participants (Schuch et al., 2018) found that people who are physically active have 17 % lower odds of developing depression — across all ages and continents.

-What’s striking is the universality of the effect: whether walking, cycling, or gardening, even modest activity below the usual 150-minute guideline showed protective benefits.
+Whether walking, cycling, or gardening, even modest activity below the usual 150-minute guideline showed protective benefits.
 The findings held steady regardless of gender, body type, or baseline mental health.

 Researchers suggest several biological explanations.
 Exercise increases neurotrophic factors that promote brain plasticity, regulates inflammatory markers linked to depression, and normalizes circadian rhythms that influence mood.
 While much of this data comes from self-reported studies, the pattern is unmistakable: consistent movement acts as a long-term antidepressant — without side effects.